 An area that features various landmarks such as the Shokasonjuku Academy.

-Here, you can enjoy the serene atmosphere and appreciate the preserved state of the town, which offers a window into Japan’s past.
+Here, you can enjoy the atmosphere and appreciate the preserved state of the town, which offers a window into Japan’s past.

 Oumijima Island